contiv/vpp/docs/dev-guide/EVENT_LOOP.md

 	// Done is used to mark the event as processed.
 	// A specific Event implementation may use this method for example to deliver
-	// the return value back to the send of the event.
+	// the return value back to the sender of the event.
 	Done(error)
 }
 ```